 The plural of the mouse is mice.
-Some old mice have got two buttons, the right and left button while modern ones will have a third scroll button in between the two.
+Some old mice have got two buttons, the right and left buttons while modern ones will have a third scroll button in between the two.

-Who Invented The Mouse?
+Who Invented the Mouse?

-A mouse connector is a dedicated socket or interface in the computer for connecting a mouse.
+A mouse connector is a dedicated socket or an interface on the computer for connecting a mouse.
 Since the invention of the first personal computer by IBM back in 1981, different types of mouse connectors have been developed.
-Let us have a look at them.

 Types of Computer Mouse Connectors

-A. Bus Mouse
+1. Bus Mouse

 It connected to the PC through a specialized bus interface implemented via an ISA add-in card.
 It was superseded by the serial mouse.

-B. Serial Mouse
+2. Serial Mouse

 The serial port is a D-type 9 pin male port (DB9M) at the back of the motherboard.
 Its corresponding connector must then be a female connector for them to mate correctly.
 The serial mouse is obsolete.

-C. PS/2 Mouse
+3. PS/2 Mouse

 It superseded the serial connectors.
-Its name is derived from the IBM's personal systems/2 series of personal computers, which were introduced in 1987.
+Its name is derived from IBM's personal systems/2 series of personal computers, which were introduced in 1987.

-This PS/2 mouse port first featured in these PS/2 systems and continued being used in newer designs even after the PS/2 systems were no longer in production.
+This PS/2 mouse port first featured in these PS/2 systems and continued being used in newer designs.
+This was even after the PS/2 systems were no longer in production.

-D. USB Mouse
+4. USB Mouse

-The Universal Serial Bus has to come to replace the PS/2 ports, though most of the computers still have the PS/2 ports.
+The Universal Serial Bus has replaced the PS/2 ports, though some of the computers still have the PS/2 ports.
 This industry standard was developed in the mid-1990s.

-It was purely designed to standardize the connection of computer peripherals like mice, keyboards, digital cameras, smart phones, PDAs, Video game consoles, removable disk drives etc.
+It was purely designed to standardize the connection of computer peripherals.
+These are devices like mice, keyboards, digital cameras, smartphones, PDAs, Video game consoles, removable disk drives, etc.

 5. Wireless Mouse